 Are there any academic or challenging HSPS interview questions at the Cambridge Interview?

-All of the questions asked in the HSPS interview were very tough.
+All of the Cambridge interview questions HSPS ones were very tough.
 My big tip would be to make sure you think about your answer before you speak.
 Even repeat the question to give yourself more thinking time, and to make sure you are clear on what is being asked.
 I would try to draw on real-world examples that you know about.
 If you ground your answer in examples, then it will help to guide your thinking and give a better answer.
 If the questions are very challenging this means that you are probably doing well – so don’t panic!

 Are there any personality, work experience or extracurricular based HSPS questions at the Cambridge Interview?